TandoorRecipes/recipes/README.md

 ![Preview](docs/preview.png)

 ## Core Features

 - 🥗 **Manage your recipes** - Manage your ever growing recipe collection
 - 📆 **Plan** - multiple meals for each day
 - 🛒 **Shopping lists** - via the meal plan or straight from recipes
+- 🪄 **use AI** to recognize images, sort recipe steps, find nutrition facts and more
 - 📚 **Cookbooks** - collect recipes into books
 - 👪 **Share and collaborate** on recipes with friends and family